 The US-based FSI research has consistently found that Chinese is in category IV for native English speakers.

-They classify the language as a “super-hard language.”
-Other category languages are Arabic, Japanese, Korean, Mandarin, and Cantonese.
+They classify it as a “super-hard language.”
+Other categories of languages are Arabic, Japanese, Korean, Mandarin, and Cantonese.

-Thus, 88 weeks or around 2,200 hours of study are required to achieve higher levels of TOCFL or HSK.
+Thus, to achieve higher levels of TOCFL or HSK, 88 weeks or around 2,200 hours of study are required.

 The suggested 1:1 self-study would need around 4,400 hours to gain the advanced level.